kaybhutani/ticket-booking-system/README.md

     Get method `/api/view-all-tickets` can be used to view all tickets booked for a movie.
 Either `showTiming` or `movieId` any of these can be used to check all tickets for a particular movie.

 - #### Delete a ticket
-    Delete method `/api/delete-ticket` can be used to delete a ticket using it's `ticketId`
+    Put method `/api/delete-ticket` can be used to delete a ticket using it's `ticketId`

 - #### View User Details associated with a ticket
     Get method `/api/user-details` can be used to see details of the user who booked the ticket using `ticketId`